The Seas with Nemo & Friends: The Living Seas (1986–2005)

 The Living Seas was sponsored by United Technologies from its opening until 1998.
-After the departure of United Technologies as sponsor of The Living Seas, significant changes were made to the pavilion.
+After the departure of United Technologies as the sponsor of The Living Seas, significant changes were made to the pavilion.
 All sponsorship references were removed from the pavilion.
-Preshow theatre #2 was removed and a corridor was built through its space, allowing for guests to bypass the preshow if they wished to go directly to the Hydrolators.
+Preshow theatre #2 was removed and a corridor was built through its space, allowing guests to bypass the preshow if they wished to go directly to the Hydrolators.

 On October 21, 2001, as a result of declining patronage following the September 11 attacks, the Seacabs closed down and were walled off.
 The queue of the Seacab ride was left intact and the Seacabs were still visible to guests through the ocean tank windows.
-Reasons for their closure are not entirely known.
 After they closed, guests leaving the Hydrolators walked along the former wheelchair bypass corridor to Sea Base Alpha.
 Now, guests had the option of viewing the preshow or going directly to the Hydrolators and simply walking to Sea Base Alpha.

-The Seas with Nemo & Friends/The Seas (2007-present)
+The Seas with Nemo & Friends/The Seas (2007–present)

 In December 2003, Disney began to re-theme The Living Seas into a new pavilion based on the recently released Pixar film Finding Nemo.
 The majority of the transformation began with exterior elements, but in January 2004, the interior began to change as well.
 On November 16, 2004, Turtle Talk with Crush opened in what was once Module 1C, or the Earth Systems exhibit.
 The show's unexpected success overwhelmed the pavilion, causing the development of plans to move Turtle Talk with Crush to a larger area in the pavilion.

 Turtle Talk with Crush was only the beginning of changes to The Living Seas.
 On August 21, 2005, The Living Seas closed for its transformation into The Seas with Nemo & Friends.
 Parts of the pavilion reopened in late November 2005.
 Outside the pavilion, the facade and mural were changed and depictions of sea life seen in Finding Nemo were added.
-The exit Hydrolators had been removed, and were replaced with glass doors that served as an exit and temporary entrance.
+The exit Hydrolators had been removed and were replaced with glass doors that served as an exit and temporary entrance.
 Sea Base Alpha had been re-themed to Finding Nemo and the entire original preshow area was in the process of being rebuilt.
-Decor and signage was replaced and scientific displays were replaced by ones themed to Finding Nemo.
+Decor and signage were replaced and scientific displays were replaced by ones themed to Finding Nemo.
 Turtle Talk with Crush remained as popular as it was before the transformation.